jarusll/the-logs/index.md

 I got my glasses and OMG it feels so trippy.
 Everythings so clear.
 Idk how I managed until now.
 I wanna go to places just to see things this clear.

+I can see things on my pc from bed.
+This power... its too much.
+I have a fucking scope.

 # 2022-04-07

 ### Plan for today